‘Dateline’: Christina Morris Abducted, Murdered By Enrique Arochi, No Body Found

 — Dallas Morning News (@dallasnews) September 8, 2016

-Authorities believe that the motive in the abduction and murder was rejection.
+Authorities believe that the motive for the abduction and murder was rejection.
 Investigators learned that Enrique Arochi had been forward in his sexual advances toward Christina Morris, advances that she ultimately rejected.

 Instead of being a gentleman and walking the already-afraid-of-the-dark woman to her car, he killed Christina Morris and threw her into the trunk.
 From there, no one really knows exactly what happened to her.